 The gift of baptism is offered to all human beings, with no regard for age or station in life.
 However, preparation is required, and so candidates for baptism should make themselves known to a pastor several months in advance.

 Holy Communion is offered to all baptized Christians.
-We offer Communion Preparation classes for fifth-graders, but children may receive whenever they and their parents feel that they are ready.
+We offer Communion Education classes for fifth-graders and celebrate that time of deeper learning about the Sacrament, but children may receive whenever they and their parents feel that they are ready.